-We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.

-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
-Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
-Prior authorization may be required.

-Screening for lung cancer with low dose computed tomography (LDCT)

-For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+What you must pay when you get Services that are covered for you these services related to colostomy care, pacemakers, braces, Prior Authorization may be prosthetic shoes, artificial limbs, and breast required. prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+Pulmonary rehabilitation services 20% coinsurance for each Comprehensive programs of pulmonary Medicare-covered service. rehabilitation are covered for members who have Prior Authorization may be moderate to very severe chronic obstructive required. pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Screening and counseling to reduce alcohol misuse There is no coinsurance, copayment, or deductible for the We cover one alcohol misuse screening for adults Medicare-covered screening and with Medicare (including pregnant women) who counseling to reduce alcohol misuse alcohol, but aren't alcohol dependent. misuse preventive benefit.
+If you screen positive for alcohol misuse, you can get Prior authorization may be up to 4 brief face-to-face counseling sessions per required. year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Screening for lung cancer with low dose There is no coinsurance, computed tomography (LDCT) copayment, or deductible for the For qualified individuals, a LDCT is covered every Medicare covered counseling and 12 months. shared decision making visit or for Eligible members are: people aged 55 - 77 years the LDCT. who have no signs or symptoms of lung cancer, but Prior authorization may be who have a history of tobacco smoking of at least 30 required. pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified nonphysician practitioner.